cmonagle/playlist-generator/PLAYLIST_CONFIG.md

 ### Genre Filtering

 - **`acceptable_genres`** (array of strings): List of genres that are acceptable for this playlist.
 Songs must match at least one of these genres to be included.
-If undefined, all
+If undefined, all genres are acceptable.

+- **`unacceptable_genres`** (array of strings): List of genres that should be excluded from this playlist.
+Songs matching any of these genres will be filtered out, even if they match acceptable_genres.
+If undefined, no genres are specifically excluded.

+**Note**: Both filters work together.
+A song must pass both filters to be included:
+1. Must match at least one acceptable genre (if acceptable_genres is defined)
+2. Must NOT match any unacceptable genre (if unacceptable_genres is defined)

 ### BPM Thresholds (optional)